Nathacha Appanah: Works

 Her first novel was The Rocks of Gold Dust, published in the collection Dark Continents by famous French publisher Gallimard.
-Her second novel, Blue Bay Palace, details the passion a young Indian for a person from another caste.
+Her second novel, Blue Bay Palace, details the passion of a young Indian for a person from another caste.
 She also wrote La Noce d'Anna (2005, Éditions Gallimard), which received prizes at some regional festivals in France.
 The book is set entirely in France.
 In 2007, she released her fourth book Le Dernier Frère Ed de L'Olivier, which went on to win the Prix FNAC.